asvetlov/us-pycon-2019-tutorial/docs/resources.rst

 Create a new virtual environment using venv::

-   python3.7 -m venv tutorial-env
+   python3.7 -m venv .venv

 Activate the virtual environment.
 On Unix, Mac OS::

-   source tutorial-env/bin/activate
+   source .venv/bin/activate

 On Windows::

-   tutorial-env\Scripts\activate.bat
+   .venv\Scripts\activate.bat

 aiohttp